isleeponcouch/toblog/content/articles/2026-06-13-fable-we-hardly-knew-ye.md

 One thing that was clear though, were some things that made Fable very annoying even in the short time I had to use it:

+### Auto Memory

-1. Fable would constantly create auto-memories for things that really didn't need to be remembered.
+Fable would constantly create auto-memories for things that really didn't need to be remembered.
 It was enough of a problem that I added this to my `zshrc` to wipe them `alias amnesia="rm -f ~/.claude/projects/*/memory/*"`

+### Unsteerable

-2. Fabes would also stubbornly lock in on a direction and it would be difficult to steer it any other way, requiring at least a new session, but likely also the deletion of other artefacts.
+Fabes would also stubbornly lock in on a direction and it would be difficult to steer it any other way, requiring at least a new session, but likely also the deletion of other artefacts.

 Goodbye Fabes mate, we hardly knew ye.